zhoujj2013/zhoujj2013.github.com/tutorial/README.md

 [Gene XI Part 1](https://ms2016asab.files.wordpress.com/2016/09/lewins-genes-xi.pdf)

 > This book contains many things, please go through part 1 only.
+> You also can read gene XIII in library.

 ## Linux, Perl and Python